At the end of each semester we check your academic progress to make sure you’re meeting the requirements of your course.

 If you haven’t met your academic progression requirements at the end of a semester, you will be placed on the academic progression register.
 We highly recommend you attend a Staying on Track session to help with your progression.

-We also recommend that you speak with an academic adviser in your faculty if you’re worried about your academic progress during semester.
+We also recommend that you speak with an academic adviser in your faculty or school if you’re worried about your academic progress during semester.
 You can also seek help and advice from a range of support services at the University, such as the Counselling and Psychological Services and Disability Services.

 If you don’t agree with a decision about your academic progress, you can make an appeal.